François de MélogueProvencal RecipesSeasonal MenusTaste

 Other Fall Menus Inspired by Provence:

 Depending on where you live, “Fall might be in the air.”
-Indeed, in most places in the northern hemisphere, the days are markedly shorter, the leaves are changing colours to rich, warm tones (reds, oranges and yellows).
-The harvest is done for most kitchen gardens, ahead of the of frosty days.
+Indeed, in most places in the northern hemisphere, the days are markedly shorter, and the leaves are changing colours to rich, warm tones (reds, oranges and yellows).
+The harvest is done for most kitchen gardens – ahead of the frosty days.
 In Provence, the grapes are harvested and starting to become the next vintage.
 Bright root vegetables are on display in local markets.
 Foragers search for mushrooms in their “secret” spots.
 This delicious menu reflects the colours of Provence for a cozy evening with friends.

 Please share this with friends and family.